Kathryn Wasserman Davis: International engagement

-Her lifelong interest in travel, growing from regular trips to Europe during her childhood, inspired her (as noted above) to take a courageous horseback trip in 1929, during the Stalinist era, through the Caucuses Mountains, where her horses and supplies were stolen one night.
+Her lifelong interest in travel, growing from regular trips to Europe during her childhood, inspired her (as noted above) to take a courageous horseback trip in 1929, during the Stalinist era, through the Caucasus Mountains of the USSR, where her horses and supplies were stolen one night.
 Building on her doctoral degree in Soviet affairs, she took 29 subsequent trips into the Soviet Union and, after the fall of the Soviet Union, four trips into Russia.

 In 1955, she and her mother traveled around India, a country Davis visited again repeatedly.
 China also became an interest, with trips beginning in 1978 and, most recently, in 2006.
 The issues of refugee safety that these trips frequently brought to her attention often connected back to the work of the International Rescue Committee.

 Switzerland was the country she returned to time and again.
 It was where she met her future husband, where she did her doctoral studies (and developed her skiing).
 And from 1969 into 1975, Switzerland was where she served when her husband was its U.S. Ambassador.
 In 2012, she funded the construction of the library at the Graduate Institute of International and Development Studies, the follow-on institution to what had been her (and her husband's) department of doctoral study at the University of Geneva.